abhayk1201/CS766/index.md

 ## Image Classification Framework

 The process works as follows.
 Collect a large dataset of images with labels attached to them.
 In this case we are using the CIFAR-10 dataset.
+You extract features from your dataset.
+That is for each image create a 1-D vector of numbers that "describes" the image.
+You then break up your data into a training set and test set.
+The trainning set is used to tune your model.
+The test set is only used at the end to measure how well the model you trainned actually predicts the correct label on a image that was never scene before by the model.

 ![Image](https://cbutkus.github.com/CS766/ClassificationOverview.png)